kiritosahai/pdf_merger/README.md

 📄 pdf_merger

 A lightweight and user-friendly web application for merging and splitting PDF files.

-Live Demo:
+🔗 Live Demo

 👉 https://pdf-merge-split.onrender.com/

 🎯 Purpose

-The goal of this project is to provide a simple, fast, and accessible tool that allows users to:
+The purpose of this project is to provide a simple, fast, and accessible tool that allows users to:

-Merge multiple PDF files into one.
+Merge multiple PDF files into one

-Split a single PDF into separate pages.
+Split a single PDF into separate pages

-Perform these tasks easily from a browser without installing any software.
+Use these features directly in a browser without installing any software

-The application is designed with a clean interface, mobile responsiveness, and quick processing using an efficient backend.
+The app is designed with a clean interface, smooth navigation, mobile-friendly layout, and efficient backend processing.

 🚀 Features
 📌 Merge PDFs

 Upload multiple PDF files

-Combine them into a single merged document
+Combine them into one document

-Instant download
+Download the result instantly

 📌 Split PDFs

 Upload one PDF

-Split it into individual pages
+Split into individual pages

 Download pages individually or as a ZIP file

 📌 UI / UX

-Clean and simple design
+Simple and clean interface

-Fully responsive (works on mobile, tablet, and desktop)
+Fully responsive (mobile, tablet, desktop)

-Smooth navigation between Merge and Split pages
+Easy navigation between merge and split pages

 📌 File Handling

 Temporary file storage

-Automatic cleanup after operations
+Automatic cleanup after processing

 🛠️ Tech Stack
 Frontend